stevensparrow/AveryHuo.github.io/source/_posts/Game Engine Architecture - Foundations Part2.md

 Audio engines vary greatly in sophistication.
-> For DirectX platforms (PC, Xbox 360, Xbox One), Microsoft provides an excellent audio tool suite called XACT, supported at runtime by their feature-rich XAudio2 and X3DAudio APIs.
-Electronic Arts has developed an advanced, high-powered audio engine internally called SoundR!OT
+> For DirectX platforms (PC, Xbox 360, Xbox One), Microsoft provides an excellent audio tool suite called XACT, supported at runtime by their feature-rich XAudio2 andX3DAudio APIs.

+>Electronic Arts has developed an advanced, high-powered audio engine internally called SoundR!OT